 Let the sauce rest.
 Even 10 to 15 minutes gives the flavors time to meld.
 If you have time, make it ahead and store it in the refrigerator for a few hours.

-Lemon Yogurt Sauce (With Mint And Garlic)
+Lemon Yogurt Sauce FAQ's

 Do You Want to Save This Recipe?